 Public Health Messages Associated with the Low Exposure Category of the UV Index Need Reconsideration

-Published: 14 November 2018 by MDPI AG in The 1st International Electronic Conference on Environmental Health Sciences session Environmental Exposure and Health
+Published: 14 November 2018 by MDPI in The 1st International Electronic Conference on Environmental Health Sciences session Environmental Exposure and Health

 Keywords: Ultraviolet rays; health promotion; radiation monitoring; sun protection